Medical negligence compensation: Real payout examples

 What is the average payout for medical negligence in Australia?

-• Lifetime care and specialised equipment
+• Lifetime care and specialised medical equipment

-• Loss of earning capacity due to permanent disability
+• Loss of earning capacity

-• Ongoing medical treatments and therapies
+• Ongoing medical treatment and therapy

-• Home modifications and specialised transport requirements.
+• Home modifications and accessible transport.

 Find out how much you can claim today.

-Medical negligence payout ranges by state
+Medical negligence payout ranges for NSW & Victoria

 New South Wales payouts